DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-09-05-detecting_drift.md

 seo_type: article
 summary: This article explores the limitations of using hypothesis testing to detect data drift in machine learning models.
 It introduces Bayesian probability as an alternative approach, offering a more flexible and adaptive method for monitoring data shifts and maintaining model performance.
 tags:
-- Data Drift
+- Data drift
-- Hypothesis Testing
+- Hypothesis testing
-- Bayesian Probability
+- Bayesian probability
-- Data Monitoring
+- Data monitoring
-- Model Adaptation
+- Model adaptation
 title: 'The Limitations of Hypothesis Testing for Detecting Data Drift: A Bayesian Alternative'
 ---